haihala/microinteraction-template/README.md

 ## React

-Near-identical site, made using React.
-Styling was done using both css files and in-line styles and react-router was used for routing.
-This is several orders of magnitude simpler than any react site out there, but it should help highlight the places where react requires a trick to achieve some microinteraction.
+The react version should be visually near-identical.
+Styling was done using css files and in-line styles.
+React-router was used for routing.

-To start:

-- `cd react`
+To start, open a terminal in the `react` directory and:

-- `npm install` to install dependencies
+- Run `npm install` to install dependencies
-- `npm run dev` to start dev server
+- Run `npm run dev` to start dev server
-- Open in the browser
+- Open the app in a browser
-  - Click the link
+  - Click the link in the terminal output
   - Press o+enter in the terminal
-  - Go to http://localhost:5173 (port resembles the word "SITE")
+  - Write `localhost:5173` (port resembles the word "SITE") in the browser address bar